This is an LCRW function. You may participate one time only if you are a non-member.

 - Unless it’s a grammar/composition assignment, don’t focus on individual mechanical problems.
-This is not a copy editing exercise.
-The instructor will address these kinds of issues directly with the student as needed; the role of the group critique is to get the overall reactions of other writers on the work as a whole, not to focus on the mechanics.
+This is not a copyediting exercise.
+The role of the group critique is to get the overall reactions of other writers on the work as a whole, not to focus on the mechanics.

 - Don’t repeat what others have already said.
 You are encouraged to say something along the lines of: “I agree with the comment about XXXXX.”
 This lets the recipient know it is not just one person that has an issue with a particular item.
 There is no need to restate the reasons.
 Go beyond the obvious and try to dig deeper into the work.
 When it’s your turn to be evaluated, you’ll appreciate a wide variety of thoughtful comments; be prepared to offer the same to your classmates.

 - And, since your turn will come, do unto others….
 Remember, your work will eventually be in the spotlight, and you’ll be in the hot seat.
 Treat the work of others with the courtesy and respect it deserves and that you’d expect in return.
 Personally disparaging remarks, argumentative behavior, foul language, and just plain rudeness have no place in session and will not be tolerated.
 If you disrupt the discussion or violate the spirit or intent of the group critique exercise.